seap-udea/jSpice/README.md

 tools such as NASA NAIF's **SPICE toolkit** or USNO's Nova software.

-**jSpice** is an effort to bring the power and precission of those tools, to the realm of interactive JS+AJAX+CSS powered websites.
+**jSpice** is an effort to bring the power and precission of those tools, to the realm of interactive JS+AJAX+CSS+HTML5 powered websites.

 With **jSpice** you will be able to:

 - Invoke any SPICE routine from a JS powered website.

+- Create JS+HTML5 animations using real time calculations powered by SPICE.

+- Calculate complex ephemeris for simple interactive websites without the burden of complex CGI scripts.

 Getting a copy
 --------------